Paris Buns

 Small Christmas Cake

-This cake was created from a whole variety of ingredients I had left in my cupboards, it is super moist and fruity and totally sublime.
+This cake was created from a whole variety of ingredients I had left in my cupboards.
+It is super moist and fruity and totally sublime.

 📖 Recipe